Program Description and Curriculum

 • Adult inpatient psychiatry (general/geropsychiatry, or general/dual-diagnosis)

-• An elective rotation, chosen from the options provided, including the Intensive Outpatient Program, addictions psychiatry, child complex trauma, and trauma-focused family systems
+• An elective rotation, chosen from the options provided, including the Intensive Outpatient Program, addictions psychiatry, and trauma-focused family systems

 You will also participate in a peer supervision group where you hone your supervisory skills while considering one another’s work with patients.
-You may also supervise externs dealing with individual cases in inpatient and outpatient settings, as well as inpatient groups.
-Faculty supervisors oversee these supervisions.
+Supervision experience is gained by supervising externs’ individual cases in inpatient and outpatient settings, as well as inpatient groups.
+Faculty supervisors oversee interns’ supervisions.

 At the beginning of the training year, you will be assigned to several faculty members for weekly one-on-one supervision of individual adult outpatient cases, clinic intakes, adult inpatient cases, patients seen within elective rotations, testing cases, and small group supervision of child and family cases.
 You will receive a minimum of six hours of clinical supervision per week in different formats.
 You will also get informal feedback periodically from your supervisors.
 In addition, three times a year, after each rotation, staff will evaluate your progress toward identified training goals.
 You will consult regularly with an attending psychiatrist or psychiatry residency regarding pharmacotherapy and other medical issues.